Zumpango Region

 Zumpango is a region, located in the north of the State of Mexico in the country of the same name.
 It is also known as the Region XVI Zumpango and has seen major population growth.
-It has a surface area of 8.305 km² and occupies 12.8% of the state's territory.
-The seat of Zumpango Region is Zumpango de Ocampo city.
+It has a surface area of 8.305 km2 and occupies 12.8% of the state's territory.
+The seat of the Zumpango Region is Zumpango de Ocampo city.